aaarrti/temporal_fusion_transformer/Readme.md

 ## Flax reimplementation of Temporal Fusion Transformer

-The goal is to re-create the model using up-to date technologies, with production-grade implementation.

 #### Experiments
 Two experiments from the original publication are duplicated in this repository.